Healthy eating isn’t just about the food children eat, it is also about behaviour around eating.

-It's important to make sure the lunch box your child takes to nursery or preschool provides a healthy and balanced lunch.
+It's important to make sure the lunch box your child takes to nursery or school provides a healthy and balanced lunch.
 This means plenty of good quality foods from the 5 food groups.
-Avoid giving too many 'processed' or packaged or ready-made foods as these usually contain fewer good nutrients and often have more salt and sugar.
+Avoid giving too many processed or ready made foods as these usually contain fewer good nutrients and often have more salt and sugar.

 A balanced packed lunch should contain:

 - starchy foods: these are cereals, bread, rice, potatoes, pasta.
 Starchy foods are a good source of energy and should make up a third of the lunchbox